prebid/prebid.github.io/prebid-server/pbs-modules/greenbids-real-time-data.md

 ## Overview

-Greenbids Real Time Data module filters bidders
+Greenbids Real Time Data module filters bidders SSPs listed in the `imp[].ext.prebid.bidder` of the bid request.
-SSPs listed in the `imp[].ext.prebid.bidder` of the bid request.
-To perform the filtering the module uses the ML pipeline that outputs the probability of bid per SSP for each `imp` for the given bid request.
+To perform the filtering the module uses AI to predict the bidding probability of bid per SSP for each `imp` for the given bid request.
-Then this probability of bid is compared with the threshold to ensure the necessary level of filtering for a partner publisher.
+This bidding probability is used to choose to send the bid request or not, according to the performance constraints applied by the partner publisher.

 The RTD module uses 2 artefacts that are fetched from the Greenbids Google Cloud Storage bucket

-- ML predictor in `.onnx` format
+- ML predictor in `.onnx` format: used to predict the bidding probability
-- Probability thresholds in `.json` format with the list of thresholds and their corresponding target metrics
+- Probability thresholds in `.json` format: used to convert the bidding probability to a binary choice

 ## Configuration